chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 + Testing
 + 'Out of the box' support for Auto Layout
 + Support for UIScrollview, UICollectionView
-+ Release this as a Cocoapod
++ Release this as a CocoaPod

 License
 =======